Speed Dating Advice To Help You Have The Best Experience

 Be true to yourself

-We all want to put our best foot forward when meeting someone new.
+We all want to put our best foot forward when meeting someone new, as first impressions count.
 This is especially true in dating situations like serious dating, teen dating, speed dating, etc. However, don’t let the desire to impress make you present yourself as someone you’re not.
 Stay true to who you are and offer your authentic self, and you’re likely to have more success.
-In fact, one study found that relationships built on accurate self-representation tend to last longer
+One study found that relationships built on accurate self-representation tend to last longer

 Keep an open mind

-While trying to force a match where it doesn’t exist isn’t recommended, it’s usually a good idea to keep an open mind when going into an event like this.
-You may have a specific type of person you tend to gravitate towards, but try not to get tunnel vision to the point where you disregard someone different who could potentially still be a good match.
+While trying to force a match where it doesn’t exist isn’t recommended, you may want to keep an open mind when going into an event like this.
+You may have a specific type of person you tend to gravitate towards but try not to get tunnel vision to the point where you disregard someone different who could potentially still be the right match.
 Changing your perspective a bit may help.
-Instead of evaluating dating potential, an article on the blog of the popular dating app Bumble suggests first asking yourself, “Could I be friends with this person?”
+Instead of evaluating dating potential, an article on the blog of the popular dating app Bumble suggests asking yourself, “Could I be friends with this person?”
 After all, many romantic relationships develop from friendships first.

 Don’t put pressure on yourself

-At a single speed dating event, you’re likely to meet as many as 5–15 new people—perhaps even more.
+At a single speed dating event, you’re likely to meet as many as five to 15 new people—perhaps even more, offering the chance for multiple dates with those you connect with.
 If you don’t click or match with someone (or anyone) at an event, that’s okay.
-It’s still a good experience to put yourself out there and meet new people, and you can always attend another event with a new pool of people.
+It’s still an experience to put yourself out there and meet new people, and you can always attend another event with a new pool of people.
 Plus, if you decide this dating format just isn’t for you, there are other ways to meet someone.
 You might try volunteering, joining a club, or otherwise exposing yourself to like-minded individuals, or exploring dating sites or apps.

-In particular, cognitive behavioral therapy (CBT) has been clinically proven to help lessen symptoms in those who experience anxiety, since it works by helping individuals reframe negative thought patterns to make potentially triggering situations—such as dating—more manageable.
-Research shows that online therapy in particular can be effective for those who experience anxiety.
+In particular, cognitive behavioral therapy (CBT) has been clinically proven to help lessen symptoms in those who experience anxiety.
+It works by helping individuals reframe negative thought patterns to make potentially triggering situations—such as dating—more manageable.
+Research shows that online therapy, in particular, can be effective for those who experience anxiety.
 In a study published by the Australian and New Zealand Journal of Psychiatry, for instance, researchers found that symptoms of depression and anxiety in participants were significantly reduced after internet-based treatment with a qualified provider.

-That said, you don’t need to have a mental health disorder like anxiety to benefit from meeting with a therapist.
-A professional like this can help people in different situations with different types of challenges.
-If low self-esteem is holding you back in your dating life, for example, they can help you devise strategies to build it up.
+That said, you don't need to have a mental health disorder like anxiety to benefit from meeting with a therapist.
+A professional like this can help people in different situations with different challenges.
+For example, if low self-esteem is holding you back in your dating life, they can help you devise strategies to build it up.
 If past heartbreak or trauma is preventing you from being your authentic self in dating situations, they can help you work through that and heal.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.